API + MCP Guide

 Fact-check a document:

 Workflows 1.
-Validate an Existing Table"Use Hyperplexity to fact-check this analyst report." (paste the text or share the file path)
+Validate an Existing Table"Use Subindex to fact-check this analyst report." (paste the text or share the file path)

-Minimum rows: Hyperplexity is designed for tables with 4 or more data rows .
+Minimum rows: Subindex is designed for tables with 4 or more data rows .
 Fewer rows may produce low-quality results.

 Full flow: upload → interview → preview → refine → approve → download